 Looking for a fun, family-friendly outing for the summer?
 You don’t have to go far.
 We’re showcasing the best that Arkansas has to offer in our Arkansas Adventures series.
-In the northeast corner of the state, the city of Jonesboro offers plenty of amusement and excellent eats for every budget.
+In the northeast corner of the state, the city of Jonesboro offers plenty of amusement and excellent eats.

 What to DO in Jonesboro